diku-dk/ap-e2024-pub/erlang.md

   threadLoop c
 ```

-## Remote procedure calls
+## Remote procedure calls (RPC)

 Just as in Erlang, the Haskell message passing facility is
 asynchronous.
-To implement synchronous calls, where we wait for a
+To implement synchronous (RPC) calls, where we wait for
-response after sending a message, we need to invent a bit of machinery
+a response after sending a message, we need to invent a bit of
-on top.
-The way we make it work is by creating a new channel that is
+machinery on top.
+The way we make it work is by creating a new channel
-used for transmitting the result.
-This channel is then sent along as
+that is used for transmitting the result.
+This channel is then sent
-part of the message.
+along as part of the message.

 The starting point (and always good practice) is to define an explicit
 type for the messages we would like to send.